revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 <blockquote markdown="1">

 - `Spring Cloud` is divided into a group of sub projects for managing the challenges of development of cloud-based systems.
 - `Spring Cloud Netflix` provides Netflix OSS integrations for Spring Boot apps through autoconfiguration and binding to the Spring Environment.
 - With a few simple annotations, we can quickly enable and configure the common patterns inside our application and build large distributed systems with various Netflix components.

 </blockquote>

 </details>

 ---
-11. Can you name few Netflix component that can be used in Spring Cloud project?
+11.Can you name few Netflix component that can be used in Spring Cloud project?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)